Post by Shaman Chill on Jan 30, 2016 21:11:06 GMT -8

 Step 1: Private message (PM) or contact the other party through the IC disputes settled OOC Thread

 This is the best way to begin to work out a solution.
 If you do post in the planetary IC disputes Settled OOC thread, be sure that the other party is aware that you have done so.
 Since most planetary writing teams discourage OOC on their boards, alert the other party via PM.
 Be respectful and do not insult or accuse the other party of any rule-breaking or GMing.
 Simply state why you are concerned and that you want to try to sort out the issue.
 Do not threaten them!
-This includes threatening "to go to the Whills or the PGC" or with an Infraction Report.
+This includes threatening "to go to the Whills or the RP Advocates" or with an Infraction Report.
 If you threaten someone, there is a much higher chance that this step will not work because they will likely be unwilling to work it out.
 It might also help to step back from the situation for a time and get away from the computer.
 This will ensure that you have a sound mind and are not clouded by anger.

 Step 2: Wait for their response and reply to it with respect